mohammadaliawan/RB130/Assessment_Prep/study _gude_blocks.md

 ## What are closures?

 - piece of code
-- can be saved
+- can be passed around
 - can be executed later
-- retains references to names in its surrounding environment or context
+- retains references to its surrounding artifacts (e.g variables, methods, constants) known as its binding.

-A closure is a general term that is used in programming languages to represent a "chunk" or "piece" of code that can be saved, passed around and executed at a later time.
+A closure is a general term that is used in programming languages to describe a "chunk" or "piece" of code that can be passed around and executed at a later time.
+These "chunks of code" are able to keep track of artifacts in their surrounding context e.g variable names, methods and constant, any thing it needs to be executed later.
+This surrounding environment or context of the closure is known as its binding.

-The reason it is called a closure is because it binds its surrounding artifacts e.g names of variables and methods and it can then reference these vairables and methods later when it is executed.

-In other words, its a method without an explicit name that you can pass around and execute later.

-A closure is a piece or chunk of code that can be saved and passed around to existing methods and executed at a later time i.e. later than when it is defined.
 A closure retains references to variable and method names in its surrounding environment or context where it is defined.
 This allows the closure to reference these variables or methods later when it is executed.

-A closure can also be thought of as an unnamed method that can be passed to other methods and executed at a later time.
+In other words, its a method without an explicit name that you can pass around and execute later.

 ## How does Ruby implement Closures?